Eliezer Yudkowsky

 LessWrong and Rationality

 Yudkowsky also shaped AI culture through LessWrong and the rationalist community.
-LessWrong's profile says he co-founded the site and wrote The Sequences, long essays on epistemology, cognitive bias, rationality, AGI, metaethics, and related subjects.
+LessWrong's profile says he co-founded the site and wrote The Sequences, long essays on epistemology, cognitive bias, rationality, advanced AI, metaethics, and related subjects.

 The edited LessWrong collection Rationality: A-Z describes the Sequences as posts originally published on LessWrong and Overcoming Bias between 2006 and 2009.
 They became formative reading for LessWrong, MIRI, the Center for Applied Rationality, and parts of the effective altruist community.